emaphis/Exercism-exercises/go/logs-logs-logs/HELP.md

 different specs, so the results from these benchmark tests may vary.

 ## Submitting your solution

-exercism submit chessboard.go
-You can submit your solution using the `` command.
+You can submit your solution using the `exercism submit logs_logs_logs.go` command.
 This command will upload your solution to the Exercism website and print the solution page's URL.

 It's possible to submit an incomplete solution which allows you to: